Ultan-Kearns/ultan-kearns/README.md

 Facts about me:

 + I'm a Salesforce Ranger
-+ I've formally worked in Johnson & Johnson
++ I've formally worked in Johnson & Johnson & Kerry Group
-+ I have a Postgraduate Certificate in Artificial Intelligence
++ I have a Postgraduate Certificate in Artificial Intelligence, currently pursuing a Masters in Computing in Big Data Analytics and Artificial Intelligence .
 + Obsessed with technology, video games and music - Can't beat Radiohead, Oasis, or Joy Division!
 + Always up for collaborating on different projects and learning new things!
 + I love reading checkout my Goodreads Profile here: https://www.goodreads.com/user/show/24708247-ultan - If you know any good books feel free to message me your suggestions